TomH-NZ/Acceleration-Pt2-Information/Security/ApplicationSecurity.md

 https://owasp.org/www-project-juice-shop/ -  an example site that can be locally hosted and gives examples of the various exploits that sites may contain.

-** include internal SonarQube link

-** include internal Trufflehog link
+https://myobconfluence.atlassian.net/wiki/spaces/security/pages/1008635265/SonarQube - SonarQube is a code quality tool.
+Link has internal resources.

+https://sonarqube.svc.platform.myob.com/projects - List of MYOB SonarQube projects.

+https://myobconfluence.atlassian.net/wiki/spaces/security/pages/2025915833/Secrets+Scanning+-+Trufflehog - Truifflehog is a code security tool.
+T

 ## Questions

-What is the focus of application security?
+* What is the focus of application security?
-What are some software tools that can be used to improve your coding?
+* What are some software tools that can be used to improve your coding?
-What are some coding steps that can be used to increase the security of your codebase?
+* What are some coding steps that can be used to increase the security of your codebase?
+* What does Trufflehog look for and how does it do so?